Code420SW/SfBlazorPlus/README.md

 #### Orchestrator
 The Orchestrator is the primary--and only URL-addressible--Razor page.
 It is loaded on startup and is responsible for containerizing the child elements below.
-It is responsible of containing injected dependencies consumed by one or more children.
-The Orchestrator is responsibe fir all child-to-child communications.
-In fact, one child does not know about any other child.
+It is responsible of containing injected dependencies consumed by one or more children (except as needed by Orchestrator Tab business logic).
+The Orchestrator is responsibe for all child-to-child communications.
+In fact, one child does not know about any other children.

 #### Tab Manager
 The Tab Manager exposes a tabbed interface in which all child tabs are contained.
 It is responsible for managing the state of Orchestrator Tabs maintained by the Orchestrator.